Rizwanu321/User-Management-Dashboard/README.md

 ```

 ### 2. **Navigate to the project directory:**
 ```bash
 cd User-Management-Dashboard
 ```

 ### 3. **Install dependencies:** Install the required dependencies using npm or yarn:
 ```bash
 npm install
 ```

 ### 4. **Run the development server:** Start the development server using npm:
 ```bash
 npm start
 ```

 The application will open in your default browser at http://localhost:3000.

+## Challenges Faced

+### 1. API Limitations
+The project uses the JSONPlaceholder API, which is a mock API for testing and prototyping.
+However, this API has the following limitations:
+- **Non-persistent Data**: Any changes made using POST, PUT, or DELETE requests are not persisted on the server.
+- **Mock Responses**: The API simulates successful responses, but the data is not actually updated.

+### 2. Handling Mock Responses
+Since the JSONPlaceholder API doesn't store data:
+- Developed logic to handle POST, PUT, and DELETE operations as though they were successful.
+- Ensured the frontend's state management simulates the intended behavior without real backend support.

+---

+## Potential Improvements

+- **Implement proper state management**: Use Redux or Context API to manage global state more effectively, especially as the application grows in complexity.
+- **Add unit tests and integration tests**: Enhance the codebase's reliability by testing components, API calls, and user interactions.
+- **Implement proper authentication and authorization**: Secure the application by integrating user authentication and role-based access control.
+- **Add search and filtering capabilities**: Allow users to quickly find specific records or filter the user list by criteria such as department or name.
+- **Implement sorting functionality for table columns**: Enable users to sort the table by ID, name, email, or department for better usability.

+---

 ## Mobile Interface